 Each analyte/IS mixture should be measured at least three times in the NMR system.
-Independent measurements for a particular sample mixture should be non-continuous, where the tube is removed and the measurement process (tuning, locking, shimming) is repeated each time for each sample.
+To correct for potential instrument drift, independent measurements for a particular sample mixture should be non-continuous.
+The sample tube should be ejected from the spectrometer probe and the measurement process (tuning, locking, shimming) repeated for each replicate for each sample.
 To avoid potential unwanted contributions due to spinning sidebands, it is recommended to undertake the measurement using sample spinning disabled.
 This presumes a high degree of field homogeneity has been achieved.